codeceptjs/configure/README.md

 Please send your config hooks!

-If you feel that `codecept.conf.js` becomes too complicated and you know how to make it simpler, send a pull request with a config hook to solve your case.
+If you feel that `codecept.conf.js` becomes too complicated, and you know how to make it simpler, send a pull request with a config hook to solve your case.

 Good ideas for config hooks: